MontaServices/AzureDevOpsWikiToDocFx/overview.md

 This project contains a modified version of the default DocFX template to get everything to work.

-To use your own docfx template, copy the template files in this repository to a directory named ".docfx_template" in your wiki repository.
-Then modify the template to your needs.
+To use your own docfx template:
+* Copy the template files in this repository to a directory in the source folder.
+For example ".docfx_template".
+* Modify the template to your needs.
+* Specify the directory name in the 'Template directory name' pipeline task argument.

 # Hiding content